leireriel/confetti-app-draft/README.md

 ## 💡 To Do

+...
 <!-- Tests -->

 ## 🤜🤛 Suggestions

-All suggestions are welcome, please open an issue :)
+All suggestions are welcome, please open an issue 💜
-Thanks! 💜